Miikkb/nextcloudwithsalt/README.md

 # Hello!
 This is my Salt state for installing NextCloud.

 ## My objective was to automate the installation of a cloud storage server.
-This turned out to be a bit more difficult than I anticipated, but in the end I somehow managed to make it work.
+This turned out to be a lot more difficult than I anticipated, but in the end I somehow managed to make it work.

+## If you can't stand looking at workarounds for workarounds you might want to look away.

 I do NOT encourage you to use this anywhere where you care about things.